-The Ashmore Foundation's assessment process is designed to review a whole organisation - taking into consideration management, strategies, activities, results, resources and accountability - before considering any specific projects proposed for funding.
+All proposals to the Ashmore Foundation undergo a rigorous assessment which is designed to review not only the proposed activities but the organisation as a whole - taking into consideration day to day management, strategic governance, charitable activities and results, resources and accountability.
 The level and depth of due diligence is proportionate to the size of the grant under consideration.